Echo360 now has two additional media types to accompany the video, audio, and presentation types. Polls and Interactive Media.

 Seeing Student Responses to Polling Questions

 One common action is to go to the media details for a Poll and try to find responses to it.
 This won't work.
-Remember that Polls are the reusable items being placed into the viewable media.
-They must be embedded into a video/interactive media in order to be viewable (and therefor answerable) by others.
+Remember must be embedded into a video/interactive media in order to be viewable (and therefor answerable) by others.
+And the same poll can be used in different places.

-So, to view the responses to a polling question, you must go to the media details page for the interactive media where it is embedded.
+So, to view the responses to a poll, you must go to the polling tab of the media details page for the interactive media where it is embedded, OR to the polling tab for the Echo360 course section where the media was published.

 Currently, polls are only visible to others by embedding them and creating Interactive Media.
-Interactive media is only publishable as an embedded video in an LMS/VLE content window.
 Once it has been embedded and students have viewed and responded to the polls, those responses are visible in the Polling tab of the media details page of your interactive media.
 This is shown in the below figure.

 Use the Course drop-down list to select which LMS/VLE course's embed to see the responses for (if there is more than one), and then the Poll drop-down, to see each student's response to the selected question.